-Having trouble with a Diablo 4 error code?
+What are all the Diablo 4 error codes?
 These numbers have a meaning to the developers, but deciphering precisely what that means for you can be tricky as the game doesn’t provide any further feedback for some error codes.

-While many of these indicate issues with the servers, there are at least a couple where you can do something to try and resolve it.
-So if you’re in the same boat, struggling to play the highly anticipated RPG game, take a look at these Diablo 4 error codes to see if you can fix any of them.
+While many of these indicate issues with the Diablo 4 servers, there are at least a couple where you can do something to try and resolve it.
+So if you’re in the same boat, struggling to play throughout Season of the Malignant, take a look at these Diablo 4 error codes and what they mean to figure out a solution.

 Diablo 4 error codes list

-Here are all the Diablo 4 error codes and what they mean:
+Here are all of the Diablo 4 error codes and what they mean: